edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

     }

-The function is pretty straightforward: it takes the question (the ``query`` paramter) and API key, fires off a request to the API, and returns the result.
+The function is pretty straightforward: it takes the question (the ``query`` parameter) and API key, fires off a request to the API, and returns the result.
 If the API finds an issue with the user's question, the response will have the ``flagged`` property set to ``true``.
 In that case we will throw a general error, but you could also inspect the response to find what categories are problematic and include more info in the error.

 If the question passes moderation then we can generate the embeddings for the question.

 Embeddings generation request
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For the embeddings request, we will build another fetch request to the ``https://api.openai.com/v1/embeddings`` API endpoint in a new function called ``getEmbedding``.
+For the embeddings request, we will build another fetch request, this time to the ``https://api.openai.com/v1/embeddings`` API endpoint, in a new function called ``getEmbedding``.

 .. code-block:: typescript
     :caption: app/api/generate-answer/route.ts